Josh-Wagner1/Milestone1_Group59/Software Design Document.md

 * R6.2 The Weight calculator shall provide a list of scaled nutritional values based on the inputted food and weight.

 #### Non-Functional requirements:
-* R1.1 User Interface is clean and easy to navigate.
+* R1.1 User Interface shall be clean and easy to navigate.
-* R2.1 Widget layout is consistent both in size and position.
+* R2.1 Widget layout shall be consistent both in size and position.
-* R3.1 Widgets follow the same layout/sizing practices of other applications.
+* R3.1 Widgets shall follow the same layout/sizing practices of other applications.
-* R4.1 List of values is properly aligned with associated nutrition column names.
+* R4.1 List of values shall be properly aligned with associated nutrition column names.
-* R5.1 Buttons and navigational widgets transfer to the correct Frame/ function when interacted with.
+* R5.1 Buttons and navigational widgets shall transfer to the correct Frame/ function when interacted with.

 ### 2.3 Use Case Diagram